Have you ever heard of a Feng Shui Bagua map?

 Feng Shui Element: Mountain

 Life Area: Skills, Knowledge, Wisdom, Harmony

-Representing personal strength, wisdom, resourcefulness, self-mastery, and self-control – It’s also the link between a calm mind and intelligent mind.
+This represents personal strength, wisdom, resourcefulness, self-mastery, and self-control.
+It’s also the link between a calm and intelligent mind.

 Feng Shui Element: Thunder, Wood

 This represents strong health, loving family relations, honesty, forgiveness, and the foundations for life.